In this collection, we will dispel a few more common myths about birds.

-Click the button "TRUTH" under the picture to find out the truth
+Click the button "FACT" under the picture to find out the truth

 Insect repellant invented by man